renaudcalmont/aspnetcore-mongodb-sandbox/README.md

 Alternatively, type __dotnet run__ from a command line in the _src/Sandbox.Server.Http_ sub-folder.

-A sample __docker-composer.yml__ script is provided.
+A sample __docker-compose.yml__ script is provided.
 After running an initial __docker-compose up__ from the command line on a Docker-enabled machine, the WebAPI will respond at http://localhost:5000 (same as running in the debugger) and mongodb will respond at its default location mongodb://localhost:27017.

 The MongoDB container port mapping is for convenience only.
 So you can safely remove it to avoid conflict with any other running MongoDB daemon.